What type of content do you primarily create?

 Choose Slo-mo mode to shoot a clip in slow motion.
 You can even zoom in and out of a video like normal while recording in slow motion.

 If you have an iPhone 11 or newer model (running iOS 13 or higher), you can record in Slo-mo mode with the front camera.
-For example, you can record slofies (selfies shot in slow-mo) to create attention-grabbing videos that’ll spice up your social media posts and engage your audience.
+For example, you can record slofies (selfies shot in slow-mo) to create attention-grabbing videos that'll spice up your social media posts and engage your audience.
+On iPhone 14 and newer models, you can also use Action mode while recording, which provides enhanced stabilization for smoother slow-motion footage when capturing fast-moving subjects.

 Tap the Rotate icon to switch to the front-facing camera, then tap Slo-mo mode to record your video.

-3. Choose the best frame rate
+3. Select the best frame rate

 Frame rate refers to the number of frames per second (FPS) your phone will capture.
+This is crucial for slow motion quality—higher FPS means smoother, more detailed slow-motion playback because there are more individual frames to work with when the video is slowed down.

 Tap Settings and select Camera.